elsafy/kelsafy-Portfolio-Website/README.md

 9) for each project id: fill the table projects_skills that have the links between this project and skills that have 2 params: the project id and the skill id, one record for each skill.

+10) put screenshots for your reviews under "assets/img/reviews".

-10) Now deploy the project if you are asking for free web hosting websites contact me.
+11) Now deploy the project if you are asking for free web hosting websites contact me.